jjingliang-6/jingliang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Jinxiang Xie (pronounced "JIN-shee-ahng SHEE-eh").
-I am an incoming graduate student at <i class="fas fa-university"></i> **Nanjing University**.
-I earned my Bachelor's degree in Information and Computing Science from <i class="fas fa-university"></i> **Beijing Jiaotong University**.
-Currently, I am a research intern at <i class="fab fa-microsoft"></i> **Microsoft**, where I have the privilege of working with Principal Researcher <a href="https://www.microsoft.com/en-us/research/people/juding/">Justin Ding</a>.
+My name is Jing Liang.
+I am a PhD student and a bioinformatician at the Doctoral Programme in Biomedicine (DPBM) at <i class="fas fa-university"></i> **University of Helsinki**.
+I earned my Master's degree in Genetics from <i class="fas fa-university"></i> **University of Chinese Academy of Sciences**.
+Currently, I received a three-year grant from the **iCAN - Digital Precision Cancer Medicine (iCANDOC)** supported by the University of Helsinki to complete my PhD degree.
-Prior to this, I gained valuable research experience at <i class="fas fa-university"></i> **Peking University** under the guidance of Prof. <a href="https://wanxiaojun.github.io/">Xiaojun Wan</a>.

-My research focuses on leveraging Large Language Models to address complex systems.
-This includes applications in natural language processing for unstructured data, quantitative trading, and advancing scientific discovery.

-**I am actively seeking research assistant opportunities in LLM applications and natural language processing**.
-Feel free to reach out, or learn more from [My CV](assets/Jinxiang's CV.pdf).
+My research focuses on explaining why inactivation of the transcription elongation kinase CDK12 leads to rewiring in prostate cancer cells, including transcriptome (**RNA-seq and SLAM-seq**), proteome (**IP-MS**), and epigenomics (**MeDIP-seq**, **ATAC-seq**, and **ChIP-seq**).
+These results were also validated in organoids and other cancer cell lines.
+In addition, to map how the loss of CDK12 activity remodels the machinery built on the transcribing RNA Pol II, I developed a method to **metabolically label mRNA** selectively enrich the polymerase transcribing the genes.

+I am interested in single-cell and spatial omics, multi-omics data integration and transcriptional regulatory network construction.
+Feel free to reach out.

 <div class="highlight-blocks">
   <div class="highlight-block">
-    <h3>🔬 AI Researcher</h3>
+    <h3>🔬 Academic Researcher</h3>
     <ul>
-      <li>Research focus on LLMs and NLP</li>
+      <li>Research focus on cancer transcription, metabolism and multi-omics</li>
-      <li>Multiple internships at top institutions</li>
+      <li>Proficient in R, Python, Jupyter Notebook, Perl, bash, and Linux </li>
+      <li>Build and master a multi-omics data analysis platform(RNA-, SLAM, MeDIP-, ATAC-, ChIP-seq, WGS, TRN)</li>
+      <li>AI and machine learning</li>
-      <li>Publication at AAAI, ACL</li>
+      <li>Publication at Molecular Cancer, AAAR, ISMB/ECCB</li>
     </ul>
   </div>